 Will guests need to wear a face covering at Warner?

-The latest Government directive states that face coverings are mandatory in all indoor settings from 8 August 2020.
 To ensure we comply, all guests will be required to wear face coverings inside public areas around the hotels (reception, corridors, staircases) and for nail and hair treatments and massages.
 They’re not necessary in bars and coffee shops, restaurants, bedrooms and anywhere outdoors.

 There is no legal requirement for face coverings for our team members at work.
 However, for extra safety, they have been given the choice to wear Government-advised PPE in public areas, for check-in, and when serving food and drinks and carrying out beauty treatments.